wilsonify/wilsonify.github.io/content/recipes/LEMONY RED LENTIL SOUP108.md

 you can stop if you prefer a chunky lentil soup, or you can blend half of it for a creamy chunky

 hybrid thing.
-It’s your soup, so own that shit.
+It’s your soup, so own that   .
 The blended soup will thicken up if you throw

 it back on the stove with some low heat for a minute or two, just watch.
 Magic, bitches.